Create a route

 1. Create a screen

-Create a file at packages/app/features/settings/screen.tsx
+Create a file at packages/app/features/settings/screen.tsx:

-import {View ,StyleSheet ,Text } from 'react-native'Âexport functionSettingsScreen () {return (<View style ={styles .container }><Text style ={styles .text }>Settings</Text ></View >)}Âconststyles =StyleSheet .create ({container : {flex : 1,alignItems : 'center',justifyContent : 'center',backgroundColor : '#111',},text : {color : '#fff',},})
+tsximport {View ,StyleSheet ,Text } from 'react-native'Âexport functionSettingsScreen () {return (<View style ={styles .container }><Text style ={styles .text }>Settings</Text ></View >)}Âconststyles =StyleSheet .create ({container : {flex : 1,alignItems : 'center',justifyContent : 'center',backgroundColor : '#111',},text : {color : '#fff',},})

-import {View ,StyleSheet ,Text } from 'react-native'Âexport functionSettingsScreen () {return (<View style ={styles .container }><Text style ={styles .text }>Settings</Text ></View >)}Âconststyles =StyleSheet .create ({container : {flex : 1,alignItems : 'center',justifyContent : 'center',backgroundColor : '#111',},text : {color : '#fff',},})
+tsximport {View ,StyleSheet ,Text } from 'react-native'Âexport functionSettingsScreen () {return (<View style ={styles .container }><Text style ={styles .text }>Settings</Text ></View >)}Âconststyles =StyleSheet .create ({container : {flex : 1,alignItems : 'center',justifyContent : 'center',backgroundColor : '#111',},text : {color : '#fff',},})

-, both the native app and website can use it.
+Here we have a basic SettingsScreen component.
+Since it's inside of packages/app, both the native app and website can use it.

-This is a common pattern for Solito; created shared UI inside of packages/
+This is a common pattern for Solito; created shared UI inside of packages/, and then render them in their respective apps.

 2. Next.js page

-, export the screen as default
+In apps/next/pages/settings.tsx, export the screen as default:

-export { SettingsScreen as default } from 'app/features/settings/screen'
+tsxexport { SettingsScreen as default } from 'app/features/settings/screen'

-export { SettingsScreen as default } from 'app/features/settings/screen'
+tsxexport { SettingsScreen as default } from 'app/features/settings/screen'

-Start the web app and open localhost:3000/settings
+Start the web app and open localhost:3000/settings to see your settings screen!

 3. React Navigation

-works on the website, let's add it to the native app.
+Now that the SettingsScreen works on the website, let's add it to the native app.

-In your solito starter, open packages/app/navigation/native/index.tsx
+In your solito starter, open packages/app/navigation/native/index.tsx.

 It should look like this

-import { createNativeStackNavigator } from '@react-navigation/native-stack'Âimport { HomeScreen } from '../../features/home/screen'import { UserDetailScreen } from '../../features/user/detail-screen'Âconst Stack = createNativeStackNavigator<{home: undefined'user-detail': {id: stri ng} }>()Âexport function NativeNavigation() {return (<Stack.Navigator><Stack.Screenname="home"component={HomeScreen}options={{title: 'Home',}}/><Stack.Screenname="user-detail"comp onent={UserDetailScreen}opti ons={{title: 'User',}}/></Stack.Navigator>)}
+tsximport { createNativeStackNavigator } from '@react-navigation/native-stack'Âimport { HomeScreen } from '../../features/home/screen'import { UserDetailScreen } from '../../features/user/detail-screen'Âconst Stack = createNativeStackNavigator<{home: undefined'user-detail': {id: stri ng} }>()Âexport function NativeNavigation() {return (<Stack.Navigator><Stack.Screenname="home"component={HomeScreen}options={{title: 'Home',}}/><Stack.Screenname="user-detail"comp onent={UserDetailScreen}opti ons={{title: 'User',}}/></Stack.Navigator>)}

-import { createNativeStackNavigator } from '@react-navigation/native-stack'Âimport { HomeScreen } from '../../features/home/screen'import { UserDetailScreen } from '../../features/user/detail-screen'Âconst Stack = createNativeStackNavigator<{home: undefined'user-detail': {id: stri ng} }>()Âexport function NativeNavigation() {return (<Stack.Navigator><Stack.Screenname="home"component={HomeScreen}options={{title: 'Home',}}/><Stack.Screenname="user-detail"comp onent={UserDetailScreen}opti ons={{title: 'User',}}/></Stack.Navigator>)}
+tsximport { createNativeStackNavigator } from '@react-navigation/native-stack'Âimport { HomeScreen } from '../../features/home/screen'import { UserDetailScreen } from '../../features/user/detail-screen'Âconst Stack = createNativeStackNavigator<{home: undefined'user-detail': {id: stri ng} }>()Âexport function NativeNavigation() {return (<Stack.Navigator><Stack.Screenname="home"component={HomeScreen}options={{title: 'Home',}}/><Stack.Screenname="user-detail"comp onent={UserDetailScreen}opti ons={{title: 'User',}}/></Stack.Navigator>)}

 Render the screen

-import { createNativeStackNavigator } from '@react-navigation/native-stack'Âimport { HomeScreen } from '../../features/home/screen'import { UserDetailScreen } from '../../features/user/detail-screen'import { SettingsScreen } from '../../features/settings/screen'Âconst Stack = createNativeStackNavigator<{home: undefined'user-detail': {id:st ngri } settings: undefined // this screen has no params}>()Âexport function NativeNavigation() {return (<Stack.Navigator><Stack.Screenname="home"component={HomeScreen}options={{title: 'Home',}}/><Stack.Screenname ="settings"component={Setting sScreen}options={{title: 'Settings', }}/><Stack.Screenname="user-detail"component={UserDetailScreen}option s={{title: 'User', }} /></Stack.Navigator >)}
+tsximport { createNativeStackNavigator } from '@react-navigation/native-stack'Âimport { HomeScreen } from '../../features/home/screen'import { UserDetailScreen } from '../../features/user/detail-screen'import { SettingsScreen } from '../../features/settings/screen'Âconst Stack = createNativeStackNavigator<{home: undefined'user-detail': {id:st ngri } settings: undefined // this screen has no params}>()Âexport function NativeNavigation() {return (<Stack.Navigator><Stack.Screenname="home"component={HomeScreen}options={{title: 'Home',}}/><Stack.Screenname ="settings"component={Setting sScreen}options={{title: 'Settings', }}/><Stack.Screenname="user-detail"component={UserDetailScreen}option s={{title: 'User', }} /></Stack.Navigator >)}

-import { createNativeStackNavigator } from '@react-navigation/native-stack'Âimport { HomeScreen } from '../../features/home/screen'import { UserDetailScreen } from '../../features/user/detail-screen'import { SettingsScreen } from '../../features/settings/screen'Âconst Stack = createNativeStackNavigator<{home: undefined'user-detail': {id:st ngri } settings: undefined // this screen has no params}>()Âexport function NativeNavigation() {return (<Stack.Navigator><Stack.Screenname="home"component={HomeScreen}options={{title: 'Home',}}/><Stack.Screenname="settings"component={Setting sScreen}options={{title: 'Settings', }}/><Stack.Screenname="user-detail"component={UserDetailScreen}options={{title: 'User', }} /></Stack.Navigator >)}
+tsximport { createNativeStackNavigator } from '@react-navigation/native-stack'Âimport { HomeScreen } from '../../features/home/screen'import { UserDetailScreen } from '../../features/user/detail-screen'import { SettingsScreen } from '../../features/settings/screen'Âconst Stack = createNativeStackNavigator<{home: undefined'user-detail': {id:st ngri } settings: undefined // this screen has no params}>()Âexport function NativeNavigation() {return (<Stack.Navigator><Stack.Screenname="home"component={HomeScreen}options={{title: 'Home',}}/><Stack.Screenname="settings"component={Setting sScreen}options={{title: 'Settings', }}/><Stack.Screenname="user-detail"component={UserDetailScreen}options={{title: 'User', }} /></Stack.Navigator >)}

-Here we added a Stack.Screen
+Here we added a Stack.Screen as a child of <Stack.Navigator>.

-.
+The name of the screen is settings.
 This name is important and will be used in step 4 when we map a URL to a screen name.

-prop, we pass the same SettingsScreen
+For the component prop, we pass the same SettingsScreen component we used for the website.

 4. Configure native linking